aqlimakhan/business-analyst-portfolio/case-studies/export-compliance-screening/02-requirement-gathering/1-stakeholder-interview-sarah-thompson.md

 - No defined SLA exists for escalated compliance reviews, resulting in inconsistent turnaround times.
 - Manual documentation practices result in inconsistent audit records across analysts.

+### Current KPIs
+### Risks
+### Desired Outcomes
-#### BA Observations
+### BA Observations
 - The current screening process applies a uniform approach to all orders instead of adopting a risk-based strategy.
 - The process relies heavily on manual effort and disconnected systems.
 - Operational procedures, such as escalation SLAs and documentation standards, are not consistently defined.
 - The identified challenges affect multiple business areas, including Trade Compliance, Logistics, and Sales Operations.

-### Current KPIs
-### Risks
-### Desired Outcomes
 ### Action Items
+## Evidence Collected